 Areas of practice

-Before coming to the Bar, he spent 12 years as an officer in the British Army and developed strong organisational skills, effective communication, and a practical approach to problem-solving.
+Chris joined Ely Place following pupillage at a property and commercial law chambers.
+After graduating from Oxford, he spent over a decade in the British Army including on operations in Southern Iraq and Afghanistan, retiring as a Major.
+He consequently has strong organisational skills, a practical approach to problem-solving and communicates effectively.
 He also has experience of commercial complexity gained as a project manager in the global headquarters of a major bank.

 Vat number: 306 3076 31